FaustoLira/analyzing_cia_factbook_data_using_sql/README.md

 # Analyzing CIA Factbook Data Using SQL

-In this project, we'll work with data from the [CIA World Factbook](https://www.cia.gov/the-world-factbook/), a compendium of statistics about all of the countries on Earth.
-The Factbook contains demographic information.
+## Introduction

+This project uses SQL, through an iteration of SQL with Jupyter Notebook, to explore and analyze data from the CIA World Factbook, a comprehensive resource that provides demographic and statistical information about every country on Earth.

+Insights were gained into global population trends, land and water distribution, and various demographic rates.
+Essentially, this project aims to answer the following questions.

 Here we will deal with the following questions: